srguglielmo/Content-Expiration/readme.txt

 = The timezone seem to be wrong! =

 This is a [known issue](https://github.com/srguglielmo/Content-Expiration/issues/2).
 The plugin is currently hardcoded to the `America/New_York` timezone.
-This will be fixed in the next release.

 = Can I set an expiration on custom post types? =

 [Not yet](https://github.com/srguglielmo/Content-Expiration/issues/1).

-= The page has expired but it's still visible to the public! =
+= The page just expired but it's still visible to the public! =

 Expirations are processed hourly.
 Wait a bit, then check again.